Skip to main content

 There may just be a typo in the IP address.
 Double check that your device is authorized at my.zerotier.com

-Contact us on the discussion forum and see the troubleshooting section if you get stuck.
+Contact support and see the troubleshooting section if you get stuck.

 Conclusion